MayuriFokmare/big-data/README.md

-# Big Data coursework using PySpark and Google Cloud – TFRecord, parallelism tests, and analysis.
+# Big Data using PySpark and Google Cloud – TFRecord, parallelism tests, and analysis.